linux-application-whitelisting/fapolicyd/README.md

 scenario, you won't notice it's running.
 A system that opens lots of random files for short periods of time will have more impact.

+Another configuration option that can affect performance is the integrity setting.
+If this is set to sha256, then every miss in the object cache will cause a hash to be calculated on the file being accessed.
+One trade-off would be to use size checking rather than sha256.
+This is not as secure, but it is an option if performance is problematic.

 MEMORY USAGE
 ------------
 Fapolicyd uses lmdb as its trust database.
 The database has very fast